 Fines shall be waived.

+Building owners may be eligible to apply for Early Adopter Incentive Program.

 Without Compliance Documentation or Unsuccessful Challenges.
 For building owners that have not submitted documentation demonstrating compliance by deadline or compliance extension deadline, or have an unsuccessful challenge,